soxueren/atsd/rule-engine/alert-logging.md

 ### Custom Logger

-Custom logger names must start with `atsd.alert.` prefix and should specify a unique file name (including rolled over file name pattern) that is different from file names used by other loggers.
-Similarly, each custom logger must specify a unique appender name.
+Custom logger names must start with `atsd.alert.` prefix and should specify a unique file name (including roll-over pattern) that is different from file names used by other loggers.
+Similarly, custom loggers must specify unique appender names.

 Multiple custom loggers can be created to customize alert logging for various rules.